Click play to listen to this article.

 Healthy communicators are not afraid to speak their minds about the issues they’re facing or the sentiments and feelings they carry.
 Bad communicators are.
 Their hallmarks are indifference, coldness, stonewalling, guilt-tripping, a refusal to open up, lies, deceit, passive-aggressiveness, attempts at making their partner jealous, and the willingness to go forward with their ideas or plans despite fostering a severe dislike for them.

 It’s that simple.
-Each of those traits is another sign of a toxic relationship to add to your list.
+Each of those traits is another warning sign of a toxic relationship to add to your list.

 Did your partner even attempt to tear you down while you struggled with something, like losing weight, getting in shape, starting a business, or getting a degree?
 Did you even tear them down for those things?

 Were they jealous of your success and wanted you to hang up your career or stop eating so well so they could feel better about where they were in those areas?
 Were you jealous about their success or ambition and wanted them to stop reaching for it?